-These directory/files are not directly linked from the website.
+These directories/files are not directly linked to the website.
 This check looks for common sensitive resources like backup directories, database dumps, administration pages, temporary directories.
 Each one of these directories could help an attacker to learn more about his target.

 Source code disclosure allows a malicious user to obtain the source code of a server-side application from a webpage.
 Disclosure of source code can be devastating for a web application.

-A web form contains fields with data that is probably sensitive in nature.
-This form data is submitted over an unencrypted connection, which could allow hackers to sniff the network and view the data in plaintext.
+A webform contains fields with data that is probably sensitive in nature.
+This form of data is submitted over an unencrypted connection, which could allow hackers to sniff the network and view the data in plaintext.